bellinat/bellinat/README.md

 ## Hi there, I'm Eduardo! 👋
 I'm a Specialist Software Engineer/Architect with 20+ years of experience, passionate about building scalable, resilient, and impactful systems.
-I've contributed to companies like XP Inc., Ci&T, Totvs, Ferrero, and Zup Innovation/StackSpot — and today, I also lead a real estate venture called **Incorporei**, blending technology, leadership, and product vision.
+I've contributed to companies like XP Inc., Ci&T, Totvs, Ferrero, and Zup Innovation/StackSpot.

 ### What I'm working on 👨‍💻
 - Currently creating a tech solutions @ Zup/StackSpot - [StackSpot](http://stackspot.com) <br>
-- Currently creating a better way to solve urban mobility - [Parkr](http://parkr.com.br) <br>
-- Currently building a Incorporei - [Incorporei](http://incorporei.com.br) <br>

 ### What drives me 💡
 - Designing solid, future-ready software architectures